 To prevent the creation of fake passports, the key is to design a document that is very difficult to copy, produce, and personalize.

 Fortunately, this can be achieved by multiplying effects: combining tactile and optical features, different technologies, and using material and inks not available in the public domain within an intricate design.

-For example a specific colour mix and very fine details that are hard to scan and print without high-end professional equipment.
+For example, a specific color mix and very fine details are hard to scan and print without high-end professional equipment.

 Alteration is where fraudsters try to change the data in a genuine document.